-This Probability theory course includes 48 short and super clear lessons that lead you through 7 topics and help you navigate the bumpy roads of Probability theory.
+This Probability theory course includes 48 short and super clear lessons that take you through 7 topics and help you navigate the bumpy roads of Probability theory.
 The casual style makes you feel like you are discussing some simple issue, such as cooking scrambled eggs.

 The course consists of 7 sections: Events, probabilities and combinatorics, Total probability theorem and Bayes’ theorem, Distribution, distribution function, density function, Expected value and standard deviation, Markov’s and Chebyshev’s inequalities, Discrete and continuous distributions, Distributions of two random variables

 - Permutation - The number of permutations on a set of n elements is given by n!

 - k-permutation of n - Number of permutations of k items chosen from n different items.

 - Combination - How many ways can we choose k items out of n items?

 - Events - Let's start with a very simple thing.
 We have a die, roll it once, and see what kind of events could occur.
 We may roll a 1.It's also possible, that we roll a 2.
 Then, it is also possible that before the die stops, a meteorite hits Earth and destroys the die, along with the entire human civilization.

 - Independence - In probability theory, to say that two events are independent means that the occurrence of one does not affect the probability of the other.

 - Mutually exclusive events - Two events are mutually exclusive if they cannot occur at the same time.